toumorokoshi/transmute-core/docs/function.rst

 .. _functions:

-.. note:: in general, this section is broadly applicable to all transmute frameworks.
+.. note:: this section is broadly applicable to all transmute frameworks.

 Functions are converted to APIs by using an intermediary TransmuteFunction object.